boylesoftware/tomcat-oidcauth/README.md

 In addition to the standard form-based authenticator use cases, the login error page configured in the application deployment descriptor's `form-login-config` element is used by the _OpenID Connect Authenticator_ when either the OP's Authorization or Token endpoint comes back with an error.
 In that case, the authenticator provides the error page with a request attribute under `org.bsworks.oidc.error` name.
 The value is a bean with the following properties:

 * `code` - The error code.
-The standard codes are described in [Authentication Error Response](http://openid.net/specs/openid-connect-core-1_0.html#AuthError) and [Token Error Response](http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse) of the OpenID Connect specification.
+The standard codes are described in [Authentication Error Response](https://openid.net/specs/openid-connect-core-1_0.html#AuthError) and [Token Error Response](https://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse) of the OpenID Connect specification.
 * `description` - Optional human-readable description of the error provided by the OP.
 * `infoPageURI` - Optional URL of the page that contains more information about the error.

 Also, both `org.bsworks.oidc.authEndpoints` and `org.bsworks.oidc.noForm` request attributes are made available the same way as for the login page.
-This allows having the login and the login error page to be implemented in a single JSP.
+This allows having the login and the login error pages to be implemented in a single JSP.

 ### Authorization Info

 Every HTTP session successfully authenticated by the _OpenID Connect Authenticator_ includes an authorization descriptor object in `org.bsworks.oidc.authorization` session attribute.
-The object exposed the following properties to the application:
+The object exposes the following properties to the application:

 * `issuer` - The OP's Issuer Identifier.
 * `issuedAt` - A `java.util.Date` with the timestamp when the authorization was issued.